N6KV/N6KV/README.md

 ## 💡 About Me

 - 💾 Passionate about digital administration and automation
-- 🐧 Learning move about the Linux life – Debian-based, CLI over GUI
+- 🐧 Learning move about the Linux life
 - ✍️ Always learning, always tinkering
 - 🎓 Trying to learn about Java development